 - Furthermore, dress properly for the occasion and the weather forecast.
 High heels are not the best boating shoes.
 And just a t-shirt won’t do on a cold and windy day.
 Unless you’re from the UK and used to even crappier weather of course.
 And if you’re in doubt whether or not to bring an umbrella: better safe than sorry;

-- Last but not least: remember that reflecting sun rays from both the water and your boat turn you’re the latter into a turbo sun tanning device.
+- Last but not least: remember that reflecting sun rays from both the water and your boat turn the latter into a turbo sun tanning device.
 So bring sun cream, sunglasses and/or a hat, unless it’s your goal to turn red like a lobster in a few hours’ time.

 How much is it to rent a boat in Amsterdam?

 Renting a private boat in Amsterdam sounds like a rather exclusive and expensive experience.
 And so it can be.
 You could easily spend many of hundred euros enjoying premium champagne and haute cuisine in a beautifully restored antique boat with a professional skipper.

 That’s definitely very tempting after having robbed the bank, but not our cup of beer.
 We like the concept of BYO (bring your own), so you can spend, eat and drink whatever you like.
 As long as your skipper remains sober and the rest of the crew acts well-behaved.